mdcutone/psychopy/docs/source/api/tools/mathtools.rst

 Sub-routines used by functions here will perform arithmetic using 64-bit floating-point precision unless otherwise specified via the `dtype` argument.
-If a `dtype` is specified, input arguments will be coerced to match that type and all floating-point arithmetic with use the precision of the type.
+If a `dtype` is specified, input arguments will be coerced to match that type and all floating-point arithmetic will use the precision of the type.
 If input arrays have the same type as `dtype`, they will automatically pass-through without being recast as a different type.
 As a performance consideration, all input arguments should have matching types and `dtype` set accordingly.